wdudek82/project-jeera-monorepo/README.md

   - [ ] move inline styles to scss files
 - [ ] users
   - [x] users resolver
+  - [ ] admin can see both active and inactive users in users management page
+  - [ ] users management page is accessible only for admins
   - [ ] editing users data, changing role and active state
   - [ ] adding users
   - [ ] deleting users (soft delete)